Why you should use Go

 Use a base template to wrap the application, have some views for specific pages and abstract elements like buttons, tables etc into components for re-usability so that your API is no longer JSON-driven but hypermedia-driven.

 You're creating a contract as you do with JSON-based APIs but now the consumer of the contract, the client, is much more tightly coupled to the API.
-This makes breaking changes much less likely, maintenance requirements fall and the consequences of changes become much easier to reason about.

 A straightforward database layer